arch7tect/exposeme/readme.md

 ## Testing with Real Webhooks

-Once running, use your tunnel URL for:
+Once running with HTTPS, use your tunnel URL for:

 - **Telegram bots**: `https://your-domain.com/my-bot/webhook`
 - **WhatsApp Business**: Point webhook to tunnel URL